SAP/jenkins-library/documentation/docs/scenarios/TMS_Extension.md

 ## Procedure

-This procedure belongs to the Extend Your Pipeline category, which means that you can use it to extend any CI process that meets the prerequisites, for example, the one described in [Build and Deploy SAPUI5 or SAP Fiori Applications on SAP Cloud Platform with Jenkins](https://sap.github.io/jenkins-library/scenarios/ui5-sap-cp/Readme/).
+You can use this scenario to extend any CI process that meets the prerequisites, for example, the one described in [Build and Deploy SAPUI5 or SAP Fiori Applications on SAP Cloud Platform with Jenkins](https://sap.github.io/jenkins-library/scenarios/ui5-sap-cp/Readme/).

 The following graphic shows an example of the detailed procedure when combining continuous integration and SAP Cloud Platform Transport Management: